 Reservations must be made at least two weeks in advance.
 One guide is assigned to every fifteen people.
-Group menus are available from Café Serai.
 Please review our Group Visit Guidelines prior to your scheduled visit.

 Learn about the historical Buddha, Siddhartha Gautama, and begin to understand the main tenets of Buddhism by looking closely at paintings and sculptures.

-Discover the different techniques used to create the sculptures and paintings at the Rubin Museum and compare different materials to see how medium affects how stories, figures, and themes are depicted.
+Discover the different techniques used to create the sculptures and paintings found throughout the Museum.
+Make connections between art and history as you compare different materials and their impacts on how stories, figures, and themes are depicted.

 Self-Guided School Group Visits